Agreement on the mutual recognition of conformity assessments: (MRAs)

 - Facilitating market access without compromising national regulations

-- Relying on others' GMP inspection systems
+- Rely on others' GMP inspection system

 - Exchange of information on inspections and quality defects

-- No imports into the other territory
+- Renunciation of imports into the other territory

 The advantages of these MRAs include the avoidance of: